-The State Readiness Review, developed by CMS, is used by the Office of Aging and Adult Services (OAAS) to perform the readiness review of brand new non-operational PACE organizations.
+The State Readiness Review, developed by Centers for Medicare and Medicaid Services (CMS), is used by OAAS to perform the readiness review of brand new non-operational Program of All-Inclusive Care for the Elderly (PACE) organizations.
 OAAS must conduct a provider readiness assessment prior to operation.
 OAAS reviews the PACE organization's policies and procedures, the design and construction of the building, emergency preparedness, compliance with Occupational Safety and Health Administration (OSHA), Food and Drug Administration (FDA), state and local laws and life safety codes.
 CMS and OAAS must conduct a site review within six (6) months of the PACE provider enrolling its first beneficiary.